Frequently Asked Questions EXCITING Salkantay Trek to Machu Picchu 4 Days / 3 Nights

 Will there be an international cell phone on the Salkantay Trek 4 Days?

 One of the trek leaders will be carrying a satellite phone.
-However this is emergency use only.
+However, this is for emergency use only.

 What is the weather on the Salkantay Trekking 4 Days?